-A Photography Cover Letter presents the hiring team with a glimpse of your capabilities, achievements, skills, professional background, and experience for employment consideration.
+A Photographer Cover Letter presents the hiring team with a glimpse of your capabilities, achievements, skills, professional background, and experience for employment consideration.

-If you are looking to secure a good photography job, you should consider marketing your strengths strategically in a photography cover letter to capture the attention of the busy hiring manager.
+If you are looking to secure a good photography job, you should consider marketing your strengths strategically in a photographer cover letter to capture the attention of the busy hiring manager.

 Keep in mind that photography intensively involves imagination and creativity.
-All photography job vacancies seek to see your creativity in action through the way you describe yourself in the cover letter.
-Therefore, a photography cover letter should aim to make a captivating impression on the hiring team by demonstrating a few strategic examples of your technical and artistic skills that make you stand out.
+All photographer job vacancies seek to see your creativity in action through the way you describe yourself in the cover letter.
+Therefore, a photographer’s cover letter should aim to make a captivating impression on the hiring team by demonstrating a few strategic examples of your technical and artistic skills that make you stand out.

 Include your portfolio